daredumidu/ds-blog1/_posts/output.md

 ## 1. Secure and harden network intermediate devices.

-Change default settings before deploying on production network.
+Change default settings before deploying on **production network**.

 Update firmware to the latest update before deploying the device into the production network.